Outsourcing IT Department vs. In-House IT: Everything You Need to Know

 The downsides to outsourcing your IT vs. in-house are minimal, to be honest.

-Primarily, the biggest potential downside is a lack of immediate control over your business’ IT day-to-day management.
+Primarily, the biggest potential downside is a lack of immediate control over your business’s IT day-to-day management.
 Essentially, you’re required to go with your MSP’s methods rather than your own.
-And for some business owners that can be too big of a pill to swallow.
+And for some business owners, that’s too big a pill to swallow.
+That said, a good MSP provides visibility dashboards and structured communication — so you won’t feel like you’re flying blind.

-Learn even more about how an MSP adds value to a business with these other helpful articles:
+Learn even more about how an MSP adds value to a business with these helpful articles:

-Also, if certain members of your leadership team are opposed to the idea of outsourcing your IT, or are unwilling to work amicably with your MSP, the entire exercise is rendered futile.
+Also, if certain members of your leadership team are opposed to outsourcing your IT, or aren’t willing to work amicably with your MSP, the entire exercise is rendered futile.

-For any MSP to operate effectively within your company, they will require full cooperation from all members of your C-suite team.
+For any MSP to operate effectively within your company, they’ll require full cooperation from all members of your C-suite team.

 Potential Upsides to In-House IT

-Having an in-house IT department does carry with it a few advantages.
+Having an in-house IT department does carry a few advantages.

-For starters, you won’t need to pay for provider fees as all costs associated with the in-house team will be covered by the company.
-Additionally, you’ll have more control over the IT processes, which could lead to better efficiency and security.
+For starters, you won’t need to pay for provider fees, as all costs associated with the in-house team will be covered by the company.
+Additionally, you’ll have more control over IT processes, which could lead to better efficiency and security — at least in theory.

-However, the comparative costs between outsourcing vs. in-house are almost never in the in-house’s favour.
+However, the comparative costs between outsourcing vs. in-house are almost never in the in-house team’s favour.

 What Are the Drawbacks of In-House IT vs. Outsourcing?

-Let’s take a look at some of the additional drawbacks to having an in-house team, as well.
+Let’s take a look at some of the additional drawbacks to having an in-house team.

 For one thing, it can require a lot of capital investment upfront to purchase all the necessary equipment and software — something that outsourcing providers already have.
-In addition, it may cost more if your team needs specialized training or expertise in certain areas due to their lack of experience.
+In addition, it’ll cost more if your team needs specialized training or expertise in certain areas due to their lack of experience.

-Finally, you also have to factor in employee-related costs such as salaries and benefits when hiring a full-time IT staff.
-These added costs are drastically reduced by going with outsourced IT services as the provider already has the infrastructure that you would otherwise need to pay for yourself if choosing an in-house IT option.
+These added costs are drastically reduced by going with outsourced IT services, as the provider already has the infrastructure that you’d otherwise need to pay for yourself if choosing an in-house IT option.

 Outsource your IT department